 The Visual Resources Center directly supports the curriculum with its ever-growing collection of slides, audiovisual equipment and an extensive image database.
 The center also produces video recordings of the school's lecture series and other events.

-Senior faculty from University at Buffalo Urban and Regional Planning teach many courses in the undergraduate preprofessional environmental design program.
+Senior faculty from University at Buffalo Urban and Regional Planning teach many courses in the undergraduate pre-professional environmental design program.
 Two faculty members from Urban and Regional Planning have been recognized with the SUNY Chancellor's Award for Excellence in Teaching.
 In addition, some courses are taught by professional urban planners, public administrators, environmental educators, historic preservationists, architects, designers, and real estate developers.
-In academic year 2016-2017, University at Buffalo Urban and Regional Planning has 14 tenure/tenure track faculty, three clinical faculty, one visiting scholar, and eight adjunct faculty.
+In academic year 2017-2018, University at Buffalo Urban and Regional Planning has 15 tenure/tenure track faculty, three clinical faculty, one visiting scholar, and eight adjunct faculty.

 Career outlook information for Environmental Designers is available at the O-Net OnLine website.
 Sample career activities include:

 - Participate in and support team planning, design, and development efforts.